 But that’s not what I learned in school.
 I grew up during the Cold War, when the Soviets were our enemies.
 No way those darned Russkies were going to get the glory!

 So while their role was minimized, ours was magnified.
 I was taught that the war in Europe pretty much started with D-Day and we were the heroes.
 Yay, USA!

 This made me wonder: if France and the United States had created our own national myths about the war, what about other countries?
 What did they think really happened?
-So I sought out three friends – one British, one Italian and one who had grown up in Armenia, in the Soviet Union.
+So I sought out three friends – one British, one Italian and one who grew up in the Soviet Union.

 My British friend told me, “Well you know, old chap, the Battle of Britain is what really stopped Hitler.
 And we English bravely held on for years until you Yanks figured things out and finally showed up.
 Pity that you weren’t a bit quicker on the uptake, old boy.”

 My Soviet friend was more nuanced.
 “What I learned in school is that the Red Army was welcomed as a great liberator as it marched west to Berlin.
 In fact, it was so welcome that all the countries it liberated asked us to stay and run them.
 It was only after I moved to America that I learned that last part wasn’t true.”